Glossary

 Privacy

 Everyone is entitled to privacy – the right to keep others from seeing or hearing things that are personal to you.
 Privacy includes the personal thoughts in your head, as well as physical privacy – closing the door when you use the restroom, take a shower, or change, and making sure the private parts of your body stay private.
 Teach children that no one should look at, touch, or take photos of the private parts of their bodies covered by their bathing suits; teach children that their mouth is also a private part of their body, and that no one should ever put anything in their mouth.
-These rules have exceptions, like when we’re hurt and need help, or when we’re at the doctor’s office or the dentist with a Grown Up Buddy or Trusted Adult.
+These rules have exceptions, like when we’re hurt and need help, or when we’re at the doctor’s office or the dentist with a Trusted Adult.

 Use the activity below to help your child determine what kinds of personal information are OK to share, and when.